 Once a business has 40 employees or more, the management team slowly starts to lose visibility.
 At this point, the management team needs to rely on visibility tools to maintain control of the business.

-What is the connection between logistics visibility and KPIs?
+What is the connection between operational visibility and KPIs?
 Visibility is the ability to track activities within an organization.
 KPIs on the other hand, show performance of an organization.
 Performance of an organization reflects its activities.
 If KPIs are representative of activities within your business, then KPIs give you visibility.
 If your KPIs neglect to show performance in certain areas of your business, then they don't give you complete visibility.

 When do KPIs fail to give you visibility?